Hrithik333/sqleditor/README.md

 - **Reduced the number of API calls**.
 I have reduced the number of API calls, by using the `useEffect` hook, which shaved off almost 2 seconds after each click.

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.